 The overall status of democracy and freedom did not improve throughout the world last year.
 In fact, many of the most fundamental and basic human rights came under attack in countries across the globe, according to a report by Freedom House released on Tuesday.

-The “Democracy in Crisis”, details which countries became freer and more oppressed during the last year., titled
+The annual report, titled “Democracy in Crisis”, details which countries became freer and more oppressed during the last year.

 Freedom, democracy, and human rights have been declining throughout the world for the 12th year in a row.
 Basic rights such as free and fair elections, the protecting of minorities, free speech, and the rule of law all saw attacks, the NGO said.